sylhare/Type-on-Strap/_contents/Python.md

 [Udemy: Python for Data Science and Machine Learning](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/) - Over 22 hours of video on everything from Pandas to SciKit-Learn and Tensorflow.
 Also $12.

-[Udemy: Machine Learning A-Z](https://www.udemy.com/machinelearning/) - Great course by the SuperDataScience Team with over 41 hours of video, including corollary exercises in R. Typically costs $12.
+[Udemy: Machine Learning A-Z](https://www.udemy.com/machinelearning/) - Great course by the SuperDataScience Team with over 41 hours of video, including corollary exercises in R. Again, $12.

 [Udemy: AWS Machine Learning, AI, SageMaker - With Python](https://www.udemy.com/aws-machine-learning-a-complete-guide-with-python/) - Learn about cloud based machine learning algorithms and how to integrate with your applications.

 [Udemy: Deep Learning A-Z™ - Hands-On Artificial Neural Networks](https://www.udemy.com/deeplearning/) - Extension of the SuperDataScience Team course focusing on ANN's with over 22 hours of video.
+Yup, $12.

 [Udemy: Artificial Intelligence - Reinforcement Learning in Python](https://www.udemy.com/artificial-intelligence-reinforcement-learning-in-python/) - Complete guide to artificial intelligence and machine learning, prep for deep reinforcement learning.
+You guessed it, $12.

 [Udemy: Deep Learning - Convolutional Neural Networks in Python](https://www.udemy.com/deep-learning-convolutional-neural-networks-theano-tensorflow/) - Computer Vision and Data Science and Machine Learning combined!
 In Theano and TensorFlow.
+Okay, technically it's $11.99.

 [Udemy: Unsupervised Deep Learning in Python](https://www.udemy.com/unsupervised-deep-learning-in-python/) - Theano and Tensorflow: Autoencoders, Restricted Boltzmann Machines, Deep Neural Networks, t-distributed Stochastic Neighbor Embedding (SNE) and Principal Component Anaylsis (PCA).
+Costs somewhere between $11.98 and $12, before tax.

 ## Textbooks and Resources